sprestage/rulers/README.md

 ### Branch chapter_6

 Implement requests with rack.
 Rack's request object is built from the environment.
 Rack makes this easy so we don't have to do the hard work.
+Also implemented responses, with Rack::Response.

 ## Installation